abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 communicated because they do not want to upset anyone, cause any discord, or are afraid of someone’s reaction.
-When this occurs, the message may be delivered in a way that is indirect, uncertain, or not straightforward at all and therefore, the content of what is being said and its meaning is misunderstood.
+When this occurs, the message may be delivered in a way that is indirect, uncertain, or not straightforward at all, and therefore, the content of what is being said and its meaning is misunderstood.
 Perhaps one is communicating out of fear—afraid to speak up in a situation where someone needs a clear statement.
 We can end up being imprecise or ambiguous, thinking that we’ve communicated a message, but the other person has not heard a word of what needed to be said.

-Being able to combine clarity, honesty, gentleness, and kindness to what we say is a skill that requires a lot of attention and work.
+Being able to combine clarity, honesty, gentleness, and kindness in what we say is a skill that requires a lot of attention and work.
 We are learning to consider both how our speech is delivered and how it will be received.
 I find for myself that it’s an ongoing exercise of making